Academic Writing: Should You Ever Write for an Essay Mill?

 After all, who would pay $100 or more for an example essay to simply learn from?
-If you want a sample to help you understand what your teachers or examiners are looking for, there are dozens of better ways to get one (like, oh, asking whoever teaches you?
-Or asking people in the year above you?)
+If you want a sample to help you understand what your teachers or examiners are looking for, there are dozens of better ways to get one.
+(Like asking the lecturer or seminar tutor, or asking for a sample essay from someone in the year above you.)

 But that’s what this is all about: students buying essays to pass off as their own work.